fzhangcode/fzhang/content/project/macro-project/index.md

 +++

-Immunosuppressive and anti-cytokine treatment may have a protective effect for patients with COVID-19.
-Understanding the immune cell states shared between COVID-19 and other inflammatory diseases with established therapies may help nominate immunomodulatory therapies.
-Using an integrative strategy, we built a reference by meta-analyzing > 300,000 immune cells from COVID-19 and 5 inflammatory diseases including rheumatoid arthritis (RA), Crohn’s disease (CD), ulcerative colitis (UC), lupus, and interstitial lung disease.
-Our cross-disease analysis revealed that an FCN1+ inflammatory macrophage state is common to COVID-19 bronchoalveolar lavage samples, RA synovium, CD ileum, and UC colon.
-We also observed that a CXCL10+ CCL2+ inflammatory macrophage state is abundant in severe COVID-19, inflamed CD and RA, and expresses inflammatory genes such as GBP1, STAT1, and IL1B.
-We found that the CXCL10+ CCL2+ macrophages are transcriptionally similar to blood-derived macrophages stimulated with TNF-α and IFN-γ ex vivo.
-Our findings suggest that IFN-γ, alongside TNF-α, might be a key driver of this abundant inflammatory macrophage phenotype in severe COVID-19 and other inflammatory diseases, which may be targeted by existing immunomodulatory therapies.
+*Motivation*: Understanding the immune cell states shared between COVID-19 and other inflammatory diseases with established therapies may help nominate immunomodulatory therapies.

+*Build an immune cell reference* consisting of >300,000 single-cell transcriptomic profiles from COVID-19 affected lungs and tissues from healthy subjects and patients with 5 inflammatory diseases: rheumatoid arthritis (RA), Crohn’s disease (CD), ulcerative colitis (UC), lupus, and interstitial lung disease.
+We tested the association of shared immune states with severe/inflamed status compared to healthy using mixed-effects modeling.

+*Identify a CXCL10+ CCL2+ inflammatory macrophage phenotype* that is shared and strikingly abundant in severe COVID-19 bronchoalveolar lavage samples, inflamed RA synovium, inflamed CD ileum and UC colon.
+We found this macrophage phenotype is induced upon co-stimulation by IFN-γ and TNF-α collaborating with the Donlin lab.

+*A proof of concept*: This reference can be used to query/investigate cells from other inflammatory diseases and their transcriptomic similarities with our reference which incorporates 5 inflammatory diseased tissues and COVID-19 BALF.
+We provide a [Notebook of example code](https://github.com/immunogenomics/inflamedtissue_covid19_reference/blob/master/code/Map_Sepsis_to_FanImmuneReference_using_Symphony_Notebook.ipynb) to show how to map Sepsis PBMCs (Reyes, et al, Nature Medicine, 2020) to our cross-diseased tissue single-cell reference and identify shared inflammatory structures.

-The preprint version is: Zhang, Fan, et al. "IFN-γ and TNF-α drive a CXCL10+ CCL2+ macrophage phenotype expanded in severe COVID-19 and other diseases with tissue inflammation." bioRxiv (2020).
+Citation: Zhang, Fan, et al. IFN-γ and TNF-α drive a CXCL10+ CCL2+ macrophage phenotype expanded in severe COVID-19 lungs and inflammatory diseases with tissue inflammation.
+Genome Medicine, 2021.